NikitaRomanovsky/selenium-pytest-ecommerce-project/README.md

 # Selenium Python Project

 ## Description
 This project is a Selenium-based automation framework designed for testing a WordPress-based eCommerce site.
-The tests cover various scenarios, including login functionalities, checkout processes, and order verification.
+The tests cover various scenarios, including login functionalities, checkout processes, order verification and product details configuration.
+The eCommerce site and its BackEnd (DB and API) run locally.

 ## Technologies Used
 - Python